The following are sermons:

 The word "HAYSTACKS" helps us remember core Bible principles underlying Seventh-day Adventist belief.
 "H" was "Hope," and today, we come to the letter "A." "A" is for "Advent."

 "Advent" means the coming of something, the time when something arrives at last.
 We are Christians.
 We look for the Second Coming, Advent, Appearing, Parousia of Jesus.
 But others also believe that Jesus is coming.
 They think He may come a thousand years from now, or, in three seconds.
-Either way, the Second Coming of Jesus is fundamentally separated from the lives of God's people.
+Either of those approaches effectively separates the Second Coming of Jesus from the lives of God's people.
 If Jesus comes in 1,000 years, we and our children will be dead long before.
-If He comes in three seconds, there is no serious opportunity by then to change what we are.Read more...
+If He comes in three seconds, there is no serious opportunity between now and then to change what we are.Read more...

 HAYSTACKS #1: Hope

 Most North American Adventists are familiar with an entree we call "haystacks."
 It is a layered dish.
-There are usually corn chips at the bottom, then beans, rice, lettuce, salsa and more on top.
-Haystacks can be prepared healthfully, and are commonly seen at social gatherings.
+Corn chips reside at bottom, then piled above are beans, rice, lettuce, salsa and more.
+Haystacks can be prepared healthfully.
+They are commonly seen at social gatherings.
 You won't find the term "haystacks" in a list of doctrines or a Bible study.
-But we will use the word in coming weeks as a means of shorthanding Adventism into nine topics.
-The first letter in Haystacks is "H," and today we start with the first of these aspects, which is "Hope."Read more...
+But I am going to use the word to compress significant Bible teachings into nine topics.
+The first letter in Haystacks is "H," and today we start with "Hope."Read more...

 The Most Dangerous Form of Church Governance